pivotal/docs-tap/scc/parameters-reference.hbs.md

 > **Note:** it's required that the Workload include the
-> `apis.apps.tanzu.vmware.com/register-api: "true"` label in order to activate
+> `apis.apps.tanzu.vmware.com/register-api: "true"` label to activate
-> this functionality.
+> this function.

 See [Use API Auto Registration](api-auto-registration/usage.hbs.md) for more details about API auto registration.